Eat & Drink

-The ocean is at your door.
-Large ships bring in the freshest fish daily to market, which means you can get some of the best seafood in Japan here.
+At Otaru the ocean is at your door.
+Large ships bring in the freshest fish daily to market, which means you can get some of the best seafood in Japan.
 Be sure to check out the fantastic sushi shops near the port.

-During the Otaru Snow Light Path Festival, which runs for 10 days in February, the canal is lit with lanterns, and the town is decorated with illuminated snow sculptures.
-This is more of a spiritual event than a big commercial festival.
+During the Otaru Snow Light Path Festival , which runs for 10 days in February, the canal is lit with lanterns, and the town is decorated with illuminated snow sculptures giving it a spiritual atmosphere.
 You can make your own lantern if you like.